Funding Opportunities

 MIRA, the Labarge Centre for Mobility in Aging and the MIRA | Dixon Hall Centre fund ambitious research that aims to create a future where people live longer, healthier lives.

-Fall 2023 MIRA Funding Webinar
+MIRA Funding

 The McMaster Institute for Research on Aging provides funding to support interdisciplinary research on aging led by McMaster researchers from across all six McMaster Faculties.
 Within MIRA, the Labarge Centre for Mobility in Aging (LCMA) supports research focused on understanding and improving mobility in aging, which encompasses physical, community and social mobility.
 Applicants are encouraged to incorporate end-users, including older adults, care providers, and other stakeholders into their research.